apalmer16/projectsirens/_posts/2020-11-04-continuing-rts-dev.md

 I then began to think on if I should have the backgound of the bubble be the health bar for the unit.
 However, I am still unsure of this.

 # Units, ATTACK!
+Next, I added a new intent to my wit.ai project for attack, and began training it on sample utterances (both as text and voice).